 As a consultant, I have provided expertise on program initiation, survey design, and impact assessment for Michigan State University, Princeton University, and the U.S. Department of Defense.
 I am a managing partner at 417 Research & Analytics.

+My favorite video game is Stata.
 In my free time, I enjoy rock climbing, brewing beer, and training my dog Simcoe.